 Calkins’ appropriation of hip-hop derived slang is as forced and cringe-worthy as the tepid praise he offers for Bennett and Sherman in the rest of the piece.
 The rest of the column positions Sherman and Bennett’s political advocacy and activism as “chaos,” or “stressful” and “polarizing.”

 The tone of the whole column is dismissive of the two men: it reads like a gentler version of “shut up and dribble.”
-But I’m not surprised: Calkins also denounced Marshawn Lynch’s lack of “class” in leaving the Seahawks.
+But I’m not surprised: Calkins also said Marshawn Lynch “wasn’t classy” when he left the Seahawks.

 The Seahawks aren’t getting along, but it’s not because of politics

-Calkins isn’t the only commentator who’s tried to tie Sherman and Bennett’s activism to the actual dissension and chaos that the Seahawks have endured in their workplace.
-Calkins is probably correct that the Seahawks are cutting ties with Sherman and Bennett because they are key players in the discord.
+Calkins isn’t the only commentator who’s tried to tie Sherman and Bennett’s activism to the actual dissension that the Seahawks have created in their workplace.
+Calkins may actually be correct that the Seahawks are cutting ties with Sherman and Bennett because they are key players in the discord.
+It’s started to seem like management favors Russell Wilson.

 Instead, the real problem with the Seahawks goes back to That Play in Super Bowl 49.
 The defense, personified by Sherman, blames Wilson and the offense for the interception and Super Bowl loss.
 The offense, meanwhile, would like to tell you about the way the defense blew a two touchdown lead over the course of the fourth quarter.

-That moment is the Seahawks’ original sin: every other conflict in their workplace must be viewed through the prism of that play.
+That moment is the Seahawks’ turning point: every other conflict in their workplace must be viewed through the prism of that play.
 Politics has nothing to do with it.

 The real reason Sherman and Bennett got cut

-Meanwhile, you might think that the Seahawks cut Sherman and Bennett because the team doesn’t want to deal with their political activism any more.
-That might be the case, but I doubt it.
+Even if you do think that the Seahawks cut Sherman and Bennett because the team doesn’t want to deal with their activism any more, keep in mind that it’s almost certainly not the main reason.
+As always, the real motivation is money.

-Instead, Bennett and Sherman have large salaries and are old, by football standards.
-The Seahawks are looking for cap flexibility, durability, team cohesion, and youth—like every other football team in every other offseason past, present, and future.
+Bennett and Sherman have large salaries and are old by football standards.
+The Seahawks are looking for cap flexibility, healthy players, and youth—like every other football team in every other offseason past, present, and future.
 Do not read any grand conspiracy into these particular transactions.
 It really is just business.

-If you do want to read political or historical motive into football transactions, make it this: football trades in Black and Brown bodies.
-The language around the football business— the way workers are deemed to be “on the block” because they are a “good deal” or “too expensive” for the “owner” of their labor, determinations based on measuring the workers’ “production” in the “field”—seems reminiscent of America’s original sin, slavery.
+If you do want to read political or historical motive into football transactions, make it this: football trades in Black and brown bodies.
+The language around the football business— the way workers are deemed to be “on the block” because they are a “good deal” or “too expensive” for the “owner” of their labor, determinations based on measuring the workers’ “production” in the “field”— is reminiscent of the language of America’s original sin, the buying and selling of Black people as property.

-All the other major sports also use this idiom, but it’s particularly galling in football.
-Football players are paid much less than their peers in other sports.
-As a result, they’re much likelier than basketball or baseball players to become broke, destitute, or dead shortly after their brutal careers.
+All the other major sports also use these idioms, but it’s particularly galling in football.
+Football players are paid much less than their peers in other sports even as they endure more brutal working conditions.
+As a result, they’re much likelier than basketball or baseball players to become broke, disabled, mentally ill, or dead soon after their brutal careers.

 A fond farewell

-I believe Michael Bennett and Richard Sherman are smart, thoughtful, hard-working men, who competed fairly and honorably for the Seahawks, with a few notable and deplorable exceptions.
-They’ve contributed more than most to this city and country’s intellectual life, and achieved more professionally than most of us ever will.
+I believe Michael Bennett and Richard Sherman deserve vast amounts of praise on their way out of town.
+They made me proud to root for the Seahawks, with one notable exception in Bennett’s case.
+They’ve contributed more than most to this city and country’s civic life, and achieved more professionally than most of us ever will.